mrhallonline/Motor-Driver-HAT/README.md

 * Connect peripherals with Motor driver HAT as shown in below circuit diagram and turn on slider switch to turn on the Raspberry Pi.

 <img src="https://learn.sb-components.co.uk/images/b/b3/Motor_driver_hat_ckt.png" />

+* Change the addrerss by changing the A0-A4